mattermost/mattermost-developer-documentation/site/content/blog/2019-10-25-instrumenting-go-code-via-ast.md

 }
 ```

 Now that we've found our function, the fun begins!
-We want to add a couple of statements as described in the introduction and a relevant import
+We want to add a couple of statements as described in the introduction and a relevant import.

 ## Instrumenting the code

-As a reminder, this is the piece of code we want to inject in the begining of every API handler to instrument the code:
+As a reminder, this is the piece of code we want to inject at the beginning of every API handler to instrument the code:
 ```go
 	span, ctx := tracing.StartSpanWithParentByContext(c.App.Context, "api4:apiCall")
 	c.App.Context = ctx